jcline7774/VitePage/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
 It was made as an example of a dynamic homepage created using javascript while giving us an intimate look into ReactJS coding, contemporary CSS, motion and more...

-To view the working file, navigate to the "Actions" tab.
-There you will see the "Pages-build-deployment" section that you can select.
-On the box that says deploy, there is a blue hyperlink the will lead you to the react site as viewed through a browser.
+To see the latest deployment go to https://jcline7774.github.io/VitePage/

 Currently, two official plugins are available: